Saturday, August 14, 2021

 The book begins with Cassandra, now in her sixties and two decades since Jane's passing, visiting Kintbury, a village, that in today's world, is a thirty mile drive north of Winchester.
 This village is rich with connections: it was the home of Cassandra's fiancĂ©, who tragically died of malaria while serving as a British army chaplain in the West Indies, and also, in the particularly good fortune of a Janeite-historical fiction author, the home of Gill Hornby.

 Cassandra's journey to Kintbury comes shortly after the death of her fiance's eldest brother, Fulwar Fowle.
-Like the Austen sister's father, Fulwar was a pastor, however, unlike the Austens, no Fowle son was interested in succeeding their father as a clergyman of the parish.
+Like Mr. Austen, Fulwar was a pastor, however, unlike the Austens, no Fowle son was interested in succeeding their father as a clergyman of the parish.
 That meant the three daughters of Fulwar - two unmarried, one widowed - were forced to quickly decide upon a permanent solution to impending displacement. . . or so some thought.

 BTS in Bath, a place not well loved by the Austen sisters